magic-powered/near.js/docs/contributing.md

 2. You do not introduce TODO comments.
 3. Your code is covered by unit tests.
 4. Your code is covered with JSDoc annotations
-5. Your code is covered with all necessary guides, manuals and explanations in `./docs` folder
+5. Your code is covered with all necessary guides, manuals and explanations in `./docs` folder.
+Please refer to [Docsify](http://docsify.js.org) documentation to learn how to structure your documentation

 **Step 4**: Push your changes and create Pull Request